Glossary

 Remote Initialization will be redone for each job platform, when the first job is submitted there after a reload.

 Any task that is active at reload will continue with its pre-reload configuration.
-It’s next instance (at the next cycle point) will adopt the new configuration.
+The next instance of the task (at the next cycle point) will adopt the new configuration.

 Reloading changes is safe providing they don’t affect the workflow’s graph.
 Changes to the graph have certain caveats attached, see the Cylc User Guide for details.